-^{164.} Wille v.
+164. Wille v.
 Liechtenstein, 1999-VII Eur.
 Ct.
 H.R.
 1.

 expression as a writer, which is his profession, did not necessarily align with his public function.
-165

 In the following issue of Vreme, Ivosevic pointed out that he didn't want to analyze the right of Ugricic to freedom of expression as a writer or as a public figure, but that he was questioning whether the freedom of expression was permissibly restricted or not.
-Therefore, he was dealing with the content of the text, considering that "whoever, through public speech, jeopardizes its values, is not furthering the hygiene of freedom of expression, but its pathology."
-Ivosevic added that "the freedom [of expression] cannot be more important than the right to life and health, the right to physical and psychological integrity, moral, national security and the safety of citizens."
-Finally, his standpoint was that "whoever (ab)uses freedom of expression above its permissible borders is not deserving of a public function, whatever his profession is outside of that function.
+Therefore, he was dealing with the content of the text, considering that "whoever, through public speech, jeopardizes its values, is not furthering the hygiene of freedom of expression] cannot be more important than the right to life and health, the right to physical and psychological integrity, moral, national security and the safety of citizens."
+Finally, his standpoint was that "whoever (ab)uses freedom of expression above its profession is outside of that function.
 Therefore, Ugricic cannot, in the opinion of Ivosevic, be at the same time writer and public figure."
-167

 In her final response in the exchange, Vesna Rakic-Vodinelic reminded that Ugricic was dismissed for "expressing his opinion as an individual and not a public figure.
 He had signed the Appeal of the Forum of Writers, which did not call for violence, but for the right of Andrej Nikolaidis to speak freely.
 Rakic-Vodinelic sees a parallel between the Wille case and the case of Ugricic only in so far as both Wille and Ugricic "should bear legal responsibility for opinions expressed publicly, not as public figures, but rather as professionals."
-168 In her conclusion, Rakic Vodinelic reminds that in order to restrict someone's freedom of expression the principles of legality, legitimacy, proportionality and the necessity of restriction must be considered and that all of these should be simultaneously fulfilled.
+In her conclusion, Rakic Vodinelic reminds that in order to restrict someone's freedom of expression the principles of legality, legitimacy, proportionality and the necessity of restriction must be considered and that all of these should be simultaneously fulfilled.